 A Department of Transportation (DOT) physical is a physical exam that is required of people who drive commercial vehicles.
-The point of a DOT physical is to make sure that people who are driving commercial motor vehicles are physically, mentally, and emotionally fit.
-The Federal Motor Carrier Safety Administration (FMCSA) requires them for the safety of the public.
+The point of a DOT physical is to make sure that people who are driving commercial motor vehicles (CMVs), such as large trucks and buses, are physically, mentally, and emotionally fit.
+The Federal Motor Carrier Safety Administration (FMCSA) requires this testing for the safety of the public.

 Who Needs a DOT Physical?

 You will need a DOT physical if you:

 - Drive a vehicle designed to carry more than 15 people.

 - Are paid to drive a vehicle designed to carry more than eight people.

 - Carry hazardous material in your vehicle that requires your vehicle to have a placard.

 - Drive a vehicle on the interstate with a gross combination weight rating, gross vehicle weight rating, or gross combination weight of 10,000 pounds (5 tons) or more.